qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 Text and graph output from R - syntax
 =====================================

-Processing uses some special syntax to get the results out of R:
+Processing (with the ``Processing R Provider plugin``) uses special syntax to get the results out of R:

 * ``>`` before your command, as in ``>lillie.test(Layer[[Field]])`` means
   the result should be sent to R output (Result viewer)